 Once we receive your application, we:

-- Review applications every two weeks to see whether we have a need that you can fill.
+- Review applications monthly to see whether we have a need that you can fill.
 We review all applications, but only contact applicants whose interests and availabilities best match our needs.

 If we invite you to join our volunteer team, you will need to complete the following: